The coronavirus pandemic created a global labor shortage that had farms, factories and businesses of all types struggling to fill open positions.

 For employers looking to add to their ranks, that often means doing your best to stand out.
 That’s why creating engaging, memorable hiring flyers is important.

-With Venngage’s Flyer Maker, you can create a flyer you can use online or in print to advertise and promote the job opening to your social media followers, within your industry or at colleges, universities and hiring events.
+With Venngage’s Flyer Maker, you can create a flyer that can be used online or in print to advertise and promote the job opening to your social media followers, within your industry or at colleges, universities and hiring events.

-Learn about what makes a good hiring flyer and how you can create one, and get inspired to put the best face on your job opening.
+Learn about what makes a good hiring flyer and how you can create one, or get inspired by our flyer templates to put the best face on your job opening.

 Click to jump ahead:

 Let’s take a look at hiring flyers by industry to see what your peers and competitors may be using to attract top talent.

 - Data & analytics